 NOTE 3—An AP MLD can initiate the teardown procedure regardless of whether the AP MLD or the non-AP MLD initiated the process to enable EPCS priority access.

-An AP affiliated with the tearing down AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) to a non-AP STA affiliated with an associated EPCS non-AP MLD.
-The destination of the EPCS Priority Access Teardown frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the EPCS Priority Teardown frame is transmitted and is affiliated with the non-AP MLD whose MAC address value indicated by the value of the PeerSTAAddress parameter in the MLME-EPCSPRIACCESSTEARDOWN.request primitive.
-The tearing down AP MLD shall change the EPCS priority access state to torn down [11801] for all set-up links.
+[10380]The tearing-down AP MLD shall transmit an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)) via an affiliated STA to a non-AP STA affiliated with an associated EPCS non-AP MLD.
+[10476] The tearing-down AP MLD shall change the EPCS priority access state to torn down [11801] for all set-up links.
 [10382] During the process of disassociating a non-AP MLD, the AP MLD shall transition EPCS priority access to the torn down state for that non-AP MLD.